anthonycanino1/chappie/README.md

 Utilities.chaperone.dismiss();
 ```

-To store the log to a file, use the following:
+To archive the results, use the following:

 ```
 //Program execution